feral-dot-io/protoc-gen-elmer/README.md

 An approximate, high-level view: `.proto` (stdin) -> `protogen` (PB library used by cmd/) -> `elmgen` (core pkg in this repo) -> `gen_*.go` -> `*.elm` (stdout).

 We rely on `protocolbuffers/protobuf-go` to read Protobuf.
 The `protogen` pkg provides helper structs to translate to Go code.
 So the heart of this library is `elmgen` that has a similar goal in organising ingested PBs to be consumed by Elm codegen tools.
-The types are specified in `elmgen.go` and the entry point is `module.go`.
-It's goal is to always produce valid Elm code.
+The types are specified in `elmgen.go` and the entry point is `NewModule` at the bottom.
+It's goal is to always produce valid Elm code (except for name collisions).
 You'll also find the code generators in this folder as they're coupled to the internal elmgen.

 You'll find `printgen` is just a simple, dumb way to dump the structures of `protogen` to better understand inputs.
 It aided initial development.